leviyanx/fission-wasm-images/README.md

 ## Reference

-The rust-code in example dir is from https://github.com/second-state/wasm-learning.
+The rust-code in example directory comes from https://github.com/second-state/wasm-learning.